Thinking of trying a ketogenic diet and want to know what you will be getting into?

 The Adaptation Process

 One drawback to ketogenic diets is they require an adapatation process.
-If you’ve been living on a high-carb diet, your body won’t have the necessary enzymes to effectively burn fat.
+If you have been living on a high-carb diet, your body won’t have the necessary enzymes to effectively burn fat.
 In this environment, ketones will be at a level of less than 0.3 millimolar (mM).

 In the initial stages of carbohydrate restriction, the body won’t burn the ketones that are produced by the liver.
 Instead, they will be excreted in the urine and via respiration (breathing out).
 During this stage, the body relies on glucose from glycerol and liver glycogen for energy.